occampos/Global_Happiness_Analysis/README.md

 This question can be studied by focusing on patterns arising after a certain amount of years.
 Is an outcome commonplace after just two years? or does a prevalent pattern emerge after 15 years? <br>
 Immediately the correlation coefficient between the difference in happiness and the difference in years is 0.052501, which is very weak positive relationship.
-Visual 35 shows the difference in happiness score by the difference in years on a global scale.
+The Happiness Score of a single country was subtracted from its score x years in the past, and these differences were aggregated by the year difference (x).
+For instance, the difference in Happiness Score between Algeria in 2020 and Algeria in 2017, as well as between Algeria in 2016 and Algeria in 2013, is recorded as a 3-year difference.
+Visual 35 shows this using boxplots.
 An interesting observation is that it is rare or difficult for a nation's happiness score to see significant change, whether the difference is 2 years or 17 years.
 The largest changes are around 3 units, while the average is much closer to 0 units, which is barely any change at all.
 This hints that happiness in a country is a very large-scale and complex problem that requires decades to affect.
 Initially a very small but consistent trend upward is seen globally.
 As the difference in years increases the differences in happiness also trends upward albeit very minimally.
 When the difference of years reaches 18 a significant spike downwards occurs.
 This can be interpreted as nations having a weak relationship between happiness and time and is overpowered by other factors or major events such as a pandemic.

+<a id="visual_35"></a>
 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_22.png" width="800" height="600"> |
 |:--:|
 | *Visual 35; Global Average Difference in Happiness Score Over Time* |

 Visual 36 reveals a closer look at the difference in happiness score over time by highlighting regional patterns.
 South/Central America has the most notable increase, showing a difference in happiness over time that is much more significant than any other region.
 While the Middle East is shown to slowly regress lower, much more than any other region.
 A shared trait of almost all regions is that the most recent year shows a spike downward possibly due to the pandemic.
 This hints that the pandemic had a major impact on happiness in a nation so much so that it decreases happiness lower than over a decade prior.
 This again supports that there is a relationship between happiness and time but it is very weak and can be overtaken by more impactful variables.

+<a id="visual_36"></a>
 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_23.png" width="800" height="600"> |
 |:--:|
 | *Visual 36; Average Difference in Happiness Score Over Time by Region* |